Ken Bates: Leeds United

-In January 2005, after failing in a bid to invest in Sheffield Wednesday, Bates became the principal owner and chairman of then struggling Championship team, Leeds United purchasing 50% of the club.
+In January 2005, after failing in a bid to invest in Sheffield Wednesday, Bates became the principal owner and chairman of then struggling Championship team Leeds United, purchasing 50% of the club.
 He was quoted as saying that he wanted "one last challenge".

 Bates had a dispute with former club, Chelsea, having accused them of "tapping-up" three Leeds youth players, accusations denied by Chelsea.
-Chelsea in turn reported Bates to the FA for his comment that the current Chelsea directors are "a bunch of shysters from Siberia", an alleged anti-semitic remark about Abramovich, something denied by Bates.
+Chelsea in turn reported Bates to the FA for his comment that the current Chelsea directors are "a bunch of shysters from Siberia", an alleged antisemitic remark about Abramovich, something denied by Bates.
 Upon hearing that Chelsea had reported him, Bates said, "I haven't laughed so much since Ma caught her tits in the mangle."
 The FA also agreed with Bates stating that he had no case to answer.
 His own club Leeds have themselves come under scrutiny after non-league team Farsley Celtic accused Leeds of improperly signing youngsters from them.
 The case brought against Chelsea was eventually dropped after the two clubs agreed to a settlement privately.

 Bates planned to eventually re-purchase Leeds' home stadium, Elland Road, and the Thorp Arch training ground.
-However, he failed to achieve either of these objectives during the eight-year period of his ownership of the Club (January 2005 to December 2012).
+However, he failed to achieve either of these objectives during the eight-year period of his ownership of the club (January 2005 to December 2012).

 In May 2007, Leeds went into administration (with unpaid debts of some £35 million, having been reduced from £100 million four seasons prior) and suffered relegation to the third tier of English football.
-Soon after, it was announced that KPMG, acting as the administrator, had agreed to sell the club to a newly formed company called Leeds United Football Club Limited of which Bates is one of three directors.
+Soon after, it was announced that KPMG, acting as the administrator, had agreed to sell the club to a newly formed company called Leeds United Football Club Limited of which Bates was one of three directors.
 The consortium led by Bates bought the Club back from the Administrators, via offshore companies, for £1.5 million.
 Bates became unpopular with groups of fans, and during the summer protests were held at games, demanding that the chairman should resign.
 In May 2011, in anticipation of promotion to the English Premier League (not subsequently realised) Bates confirmed, according to the BBC, that he had become the sole owner of Leeds United.